Go to main content

 Apprenticeships at CAP and BEP level are much less attractive to young French people, as they offer little in the way of further training.
 The situation is different for post-baccalaureate apprenticeships in professional bachelor's or master's degrees, engineering or business schools, equivalent to the "dual studies" in Germany, and its image has improved considerably in recent years.

 Typical careers for senior executives are still very different in France and Germany.
 In Germany, they still often start their professional lives "from the ground up" and rarely (if ever) change companies.
-The typical career of a French executive, on the other hand, involves academic training and "grandes écoles" (private and public), positions of responsibility from the outset, and frequent changes of employer and position.
+The typical career of a French executive, on the other hand, involves academic Education and "grandes écoles" (private and public), positions of responsibility from the outset, and frequent changes of employer and position.

 This article was originally published on The Conversation on September 12, 2021.